Ina Lange: Private life

 While living in Stockholm in the 1870s, Forstén is known to have been friends with the Finnish noblewoman and actress Siri von Essen and her Swedish writer husband August Strindberg, in many of whose works she appeared.

 In 1876, she married the opera singer Algot Lange.
 The couple had three sons, the youngest of whom, Åke Mortimer (b.
-1884), later took his father's name, and became known as the explorer and writer Algot Lange.
+1884), later took his father's name and became known as the explorer and writer Algot Lange.

 The Langes lived at first in Helsinki, then Stockholm, before moving in the mid-1880s to Copenhagen.
 There she became acquainted with Maria Feodorovna (then Princess Dagmar of Denmark) and Crown Prince Frederik.
 She is known later to have used her friendship with the former to pass on messages between Finnish politicians Danielson-Kalmari and Yrjö Sakari Yrjö-Koskinen and the Russian Imperial Court, to advocate for constitutional reforms in Finland.

 The Langes' marriage ended in divorce in 1898.
 She continued living in Copenhagen until 1913, when she moved to Malmö in Sweden.

 Career

-For virtually her entire career, Lange lived and worked outside of Finland, and consequently she is relatively little-known in Finland, unlike in Sweden and Denmark where she is considered a notable musician, music pedagogue and writer.
+For virtually her entire career, Lange lived and worked outside of Finland, and consequently she is relatively little-known in Finland, unlike in Sweden and Denmark, where she is considered a notable musician, music pedagogue and writer.

 Musician

 In Copenhagen, Lange was engaged as a court pianist and tutor for the Danish royal family.

 She was considered a piano virtuoso, performing among other places at the British and Scandinavian courts, as well as touring extensively around Europe with her husband.

-Despite her privileged circumstances, she had a keen social conscience and empathised with the less fortunate, and was eager to perform, as well as to lecture on music, to general audience at public venues.
+Despite her privileged circumstances, she had a keen social conscience and empathised with the less fortunate, and was eager to perform, as well as to lecture on music, to a general audience at public venues.